f4z3r/nd/README.md

 # nd

+> [!CAUTION]
+> This is not ready to be used.
+It is still hacky.

 `nd` (pronounced "end") is a time tracking tool supporting the following features:

-- [ ] storing worklogs with projects, tags, and descriptions
+- [x] storing worklogs with projects, tags, and descriptions
-- [ ] pomodoro timer on projects
+- [x] pomodoro timer on projects
 - [ ] extensible via a plugin system

 ## TODO

-- [x] add systemd timer
 - [ ] add a few tests
 - [ ] integrate into setup
 - [ ] improve docs